VisualDudek/devcontainers/README.md

 ## Templates
 Here are the available DevContainers templates in this repository:

+- `templates/`: This directory holds the devcontainers template files.
+Each template is designed for a specific use case or application architecture.

 ## License
 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the templates as needed.